jw840007025/jw840007025.github.io/README.md

 To get started, check out the repository and inspect the code.

+## Optimize Images

+I used optimilla.com to compress my images.

+## Fixed Render-Blocking CSS and JS

+There were multiple CSS files, so I decided to delete them since they were relatively small and incline CSS.
+Two Javascript files were made async.

 ### Getting started

 #### Part 1: Optimize PageSpeed Insights score for index.html